qgis/QGIS-Documentation/source/plugins/plugins_openstreetmap.rst

 To save data from a current map extent to an XML file click on the
 |osm_save|:sup:`Save OSM to file` button.
 If there is no such button,
 the OSM toolbar in your QuantumGIS installation is probably disabled.
 You can enable it again in :menuselection:`Settings --> Toolbars --> OpenStreetMap -->`.
 After clicking on the button a new dialog appears.

-.. _`plugins/plugins_openstreetmap/osm_savedialog`:
+.. _figure_OSM_8:

 .. figure:: img/en/plugins_openstreetmap/osm_savedialog.png
   :align: center
   :width: 25em

-  OSM saving dialog
+  Figure OSM 8: OSM saving dialog

 Select features you want to save into XML file and the file itself.
-Use the :guilabel:`Ok` button to start the operation.
+Use the **[OK]** button to start the operation.
 The process will create an XML file, in which OSM data from your current map extent are represented.
 The OSM version of the output file is 0.6.
 Elements of OSM data (<node>, <way>, <relation>) do not contain information on their changesets